 It may be because EHS compliance tasks produce KPIs that often don't directly translate into dollars... even though EHS compliance actually has an enormous impact on your bottom line.
 Environmental compliance management is deeply interconnected to every other part of your business.

 In fact, EHS management may actually be the bridge that brings all your operations together and can be your entry point into better decision making in all aspects of your business.
+Below we'll examine some of the often-overlooked ways that EHS compliance improves your bottom line and the operations of your other departments.

 Better Value for Investors - Being Green is the New "In the Black"